 Currently, these times are (1) 06:30 – 08:00, (2) 10:00 – 10:05, (3) 12:00 – 13:00, (4) 15:00 – 15:05, (5) 17:00 – 17:30.

-The road block is roughly from here (near the Taroko entrance, just past the Visitor’s Center) to here just before Tianxiang Recreation Area, so you’ll need to plan to be at either of those points for one of the above opening times, and then you’ll drive through most of the gorge without stopping.
+The road block is roughly from here (near the Taroko entrance, just past the Visitor’s Center) to here just before Lushui Recreation Area (here), so you’ll need to plan to be at either of those points for one of the above opening times.

 Bus 310 from Hualien to Taroko Gorge is running 10 times per day, but it only goes to Taroko Gorge Visitor’s Center at the entrance of the gorge, where there is one hike (Dekalun Trail, 1.5 hours return, many stairs).

-Most (but not all!) of the other trails and scenic spots in the Taroko Gorge remained closed.
+While much of Taroko Gorge is now open again, a few of the trails and scenic spots remained closed.
 IslandLife Taiwan is running the Taroko Gorge Reopening Tour, which visits all stops which are currently open to visit, plus the Qingshui Cliffs and Qixingtan Beach outside the gorge.

-In early 2025, a few spots in the gorge reopened and a few more in summer 2025.
-Hopefully more will be coming as we head into 2026.
-However, some of them will take several years to reopen and one or two may never reopen.
+In early 2025, a few spots in the gorge reopened, and a few more came in summer 2025 and early 2026.
+A few more of the big ones are supposed to reopen in coming months.
+However, a few will take several years to reopen and one or two may never reopen.

 Taroko Gorge Before the Earthquake